 - 4. The length of any extension granted is at the discretion of the module leader, or designate, and should take into account the circumstances, and work required.
-Normally, this would be a maximum of 10 working days beyond the original deadline. - 5.
+Normally, this would be a maximum of 10 working days beyond the original deadline though those empowered to authorise the extension may wish to consider offering the student more than 10 working days if the module is worth more than 20 credits. - 5.
 For extensions up to 10 working days, no third party evidence is required and module leaders should use their discretion to determine whether an acceptable reason has been given. - 6.
-At the discretion of the module leader (in consultation with the programme leader and appropriate personal development tutor), a longer period of extension may be given of a maximum of 20 days, for example, where the student is competing or coaching in global or Commonwealth events and may be away from the University for longer than the normal 10 day extension period1.
+At the discretion of the module leader (in consultation with the programme leader and appropriate personal development tutor), a longer period of extension may be given of a maximum of 20 days, for example, where the student is competing or coaching in global or Commonwealth events and may be away from the University for longer than the normal 10 day extension period.
 However, the module leader should discuss with the student whether the deferral of assessment procedure is more appropriate. - 7.
 If a student is unable to meet the new extended deadline, the student should then use the deferral of assessment procedure.